GGegenhuber/masters-thesis/README.md

 # Zero-Rating, One Big Mess
 ## Analyzing Differential Pricing Practices of European Mobile Network Operators
-This repository contains the result artifacts that were collected during my master's thesis at [TU Vienna](https://www.tuwien.at/en/).
+This repository contains the result artifacts that were collected during my master's thesis ("Zero-Rating, One Big Mess: Analyzing Differential Pricing Practices of European Mobile Network Operators") at [TU Vienna](https://www.tuwien.at/en/).

 ### Repository Content
 * README (this file): overview and brief recap of measurement methodology